 The articles of the Corporation provide for a minimum of one (1) and a maximum of fifteen (15) directors.
 The Board of Directors currently consists of six directors.
-Unless otherwise specified, the persons named in the enclosed form of proxy intend to vote FOR the election of the six nominees whose names are set forth below.
+Unless otherwise specified, the persons named in the enclosed form of proxy intend to vote FOR the election of the seven nominees whose names are set forth below.
 Each director will hold office until the next annual meeting of shareholders or until the election of his or her successor, unless he or she resigns or his or her office becomes vacant by removal, death or other cause.
-All of the Nominee Directors named in the table below are currently members of the Board of Directors of the Corporation with the exception of Ms. Jennie S. Hwang, Ms. Nathalie Le Prohon and Mr. James T. Fahey who are new nominees.
-Messrs.
-Dennis Wood, John Davis and Jean Bazin will not stand for reelection at the Meeting.
-We thank Messrs.
-Wood, Davis and Bazin for their dedication and contribution to the Corporation.
+All of the Nominee Directors named in the table below are currently members of the Board of Directors of the Corporation with the exception of Mr. Maarten de Leeuw and Mr. Serge Vézina who are new nominees.
+Mr. Pierre Shoiry will not stand for re-election at the Meeting.
+We thank Mr. Shoiry for his dedication and contribution to the Corporation.

 The Board of Directors has adopted a Majority Voting Policy which requires that any nominee who receives a greater number of votes "withheld" from his or her election than votes "for" such election, promptly tender his or her resignation to the Board of Directors to be effective upon acceptance by the Board of Directors.
-The Compensation Committee will review the circumstances of the election and make a recommendation to the Board of Directors as to whether or not to accept the tendered resignation.
+The Governance & Compensation Committee will review the circumstances of the election and make a recommendation to the Board of Directors as to whether or not to accept the tendered resignation.
 The Board of Directors must determine whether or not to accept the tendered resignation as soon as reasonably possible and in any event within 90 days of the election.
 The nominee in question may not participate in any committee or board votes concerning his or her resignation.
 This policy does not apply in circumstances involving contested director elections.